Fractional Analytic QCD beyond Leading Order: Introduction

 The paper is organized as follows.
 In Section 2 we firstly review the basic properties of the usual strong couplant and its $1/L$-expansion.
 Section 3 contains fractional derivatives (i.e. $\nu$-derivatives) of the usual strong couplant, which $1/L$-expansions can be represented as some operators acting on the $\nu$-derivatives of the LO strong couplant.
 This is the key idea of this paper, which makes it possible to construct $1/L$-expansions of $\nu$-derivatives of MA couplant for high-order perturbation theory, two different possibilities of which are presented in Section 4 and 5.
-Additionally, two integral representations of the MA couplant at high orders of perturbation theory are given in section 6.
+In addition, Section 6 presents two integral representations of the MA couplant at high orders of perturbation theory.
 One is based on the spectral density obtained in high orders of perturbation theory, and the other is obtained using the above operators.
-Sections 7 contains the application of this approach to the Bjorken sum rule.
+Sections 7 contains an application of this approach to the Bjorken sum rule.
 In conclusion, some final discussions are given.
 In addition, we have several Appendices.
-For convenience, Appendix A lists the first five terms of the $\beta_i$ \cite{Baikov:2016tgj,Herzog:2017ohr,Luthe:2017ttg} of the QCD $\beta$-function.
+For convenience, Appendix A lists the first five terms \cite{Baikov:2016tgj,Herzog:2017ohr,Luthe:2017ttg} of the QCD $\beta$-function.
 Appendix B contains formulas for reconstructing $\nu$-derivatives of the MA strong couplant in higher orders.
 Appendices C and D present some alternative results for $\nu$-derivatives of the MA couplant, which may be useful for some applications.